How To Change or Reset Root Password on Ubuntu 26.04, 24.04 and 22.04

 Check the password status before you reboot so you know the reset actually stuck.

-If you reset a normal user instead, run passwd -S yourusername; the same format appears with that username in the first field, and the status should still show P.
+If you reset a normal user instead, check that username directly.
+The same format appears with that username in the first field, and the status should still show P.

 Once the password or sudo access is repaired, reboot back into the normal system: